LuridSorcerer/pokemon-stadium-2-randomizer/RomMap.md

 ~~Why is this 22 bytes long, but the actual data in the ROM appears to be 24 bytes each?~~

 Yeah, it's 24 bytes.
-And that first 00 appears to be related to held items.
-More research required.
+The byte after the species is the held item.

 ## Pokémon Base Stats